mehulagg/gitlab/doc/user/application_security/dast/index.md

 Review Apps are the most involved method of deploying your DAST target application.
 The [Configuration](#Configuration) section references an example using Kubernetes.

-A more simplified example a Review App deployment would be in our [Review Apps Nginx](https://gitlab.com/gitlab-examples/review-apps-nginx) template.
+A more simplified example of a Review App deployment is in our [Review Apps Nginx](https://gitlab.com/gitlab-examples/review-apps-nginx) template.

 To enable DAST for the above Review App the following yaml would need to be included in the `gitlab-ci.yml` file.